 Booking the tests

-To book the skills tests you'll need to register online for free with Learndirect.
+To book your slot for the skills tests you'll need to register online with learndirect.

-In busier areas of the country, you may have to wait up to three months until there's a slot available for you to book onto the tests.
+In busier areas of the country, you may have to wait up to three months until there's a place available.
 Access arrangements, including extra time allowance, a scribe or a reader, can be made if you're a candidate with additional needs.

 Revision materials exist to suit all methods of learning:

-- On paper - Achieving QTS is a series of revision guides including basic overviews of what you'll need to learn and practice questions.
+- Paper - Achieving QTS is a series of revision guides, including basic overviews of what you'll need to learn and practice questions.

-- Online - you'll be sent free online practice questions via email once you've registered with Learndirect.
+- Online - once you've registered with Learndirect, you'll be sent free online practice questions via email.